Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-16-mycofi.md

 - Revolving savings and credit associations: Pooling resources to help community members in turn.
 - Revolving labor associations: Bringing neighbors together to work on shared and personal projects.

 These aren't just historical curiosities - they're time-tested templates for community resilience.
-The key insight across all these systems is that money isn't just about numbers in an account - it's fundamentally about trust and coordination.
+The key insight across all these systems is that money isn't just about numbers in an account - it's fundamentally about *trust* and *coordination*.
 When communities create their own financial resources and infrastructure, they're really creating new ways to work together, share resources, and take care of each other.
 That they are able to do this on the basis of their own resources, free from dependencies on external factors, is a feature, not a bug.

 Web3 technologies offer powerful new tools for implementing these proven patterns while transcending many of their historical limitations.
 Smart contracts can automate complex trust relationships that previously required significant social capital or institutional overhead to maintain.
 This programmable trust infrastructure enables communities to: